Book now: 01726 833924 (Office Landline) 07545 600677 (Mob)

 There are no formal pre-requisites, but we do suggest that candidates have some boating behind them to allow them to apply the theory to situations they have experienced.

-- Navigation including plotting visual fixes, use of waypoints, tidal heights and streams, course to steer, buoyage and electronic aids.
+- Navigation including plotting visual fixes, use of waypoints, tidal heights and streams, course to steer to allow for tidal stream and leeway, IALA buoyage and electronic aids to navigation.

 - Pilotage for leaving and arriving at ports, harbours and marinas etc.